-According to the Motor Vehicles Act, it is compulsory for all vehicle owners must have third party insurance.
+According to the Motor Vehicles Act, it is compulsory for all vehicle owners to have third party insurance.
 These insurance policies are often known as ‘Act only.’

 Many accidents do occur and plenty of drivers have their own stories to tell when they are behind the wheel.
 But drivers are often confused about what to do when they are on the other side of the collision.